Go Back

 One-Bowl Keto Cinnamon Roll Mug Cake

-Craving the warm, gooey goodness of a cinnamon roll without the carbs or complicated prep?
+Craving the warm, gooey goodness of a cinnamon roll with fewer carbs and without complicated prep?
 This recipe is your answer.
-It brilliantly captures the essence of a classic cinnamon roll in a keto-friendly cake that materializes in a single mug.
-From mixing to "frosting," every step happens in one vessel for ultimate convenience and minimal cleanup.
+It captures the essence of a classic cinnamon roll in a keto-friendly, low-net-carb cake that comes together in a single mug.
+From mixing to "frosting," every step happens in one vessel for convenience and minimal cleanup.

 Prep Time 5 minutes